Janowoj/simple-components/README.md

 // Everywhere else, 'state' means the whole state object.

 4. Use the state!
 Anytime the state changes, the component will automatically rerender.

+# Resettting the state in Redux:

+// What to do when we are trying to update two different pieces of state at the same time (e.g. managed by songSlice and movieSlice)?

+// First we want to clean out the list of movies.

+// IMMER UNDERSTANDS THIS:

+reset(state, action) {
+      state.playlist =  [];
+    }

+// DON'T DO THIS:

+reset(state, action) {
+      state = [];
+    }

+// This is not going to work, because we are not actually modifying the state object (IMMER doesn't know that we are trying to modify the state object).

+// DO THIS:

+reset(state, action) {
+      return [];
+    }

+export const { addMovie, removeMovie, reset } = moviesSlice.actions;

+// In the App component:

+import { useDispatch } from "react-redux";
+import { reset } from "./store";